 The Archimedes receives a mysterious data stream from deep space.

-We're picking up a structured data stream from Sector 7-G. ARIA can't parse it with her rule-based systems.
-We need someone who can think in data structures.
+We're picking up a structured data stream from Sector 7-G. ARIA has been chewing on it for six hours.

-Here's the key insight: Float32Array in JavaScript and tf.tensor in TensorFlow.js both store numbers in contiguous memory.
+Float32Array in JavaScript and tf.tensor in TensorFlow.js both store numbers in contiguous memory.
 The difference is that tensors know their shape and come with GPU-accelerated math operations.

 Now it's your turn.
 Create your first tensor from a JavaScript array.

-DISPATCH archive · field intercept #02-T: Yara's collective uses the same shape contract for image latents in Nova Canvas —
+DISPATCH archive · field intercept #02-T: Yara's collective uses the same shape contract for image latents in Nova Canvas:

 [batch, channels, h, w].
 Different domain, same primitive.
 The tensor is the lingua franca; the meaning is the lesson.